DICE-UNC/jargon/README.md

 Removed resource group name from DataObject selects when querying for domain object.
 That is no longer useful with new resource domain hierarchy and was causing GenQuery exceptions with later iRODS versions
 Update cross-zone path heuristic guessing so one can reasonably browse 'down' to home dirs in federated zones

-###  CI integration with iRODS 4 #18

-Enhancements to testing setup to integrate Jargon into Consortium CI services

-###  PEP on output stream #144

-Fixes and tests for firing postProcForPut after certain streaming i/o operations

 ### PackingIrodsInputStream and PackingIrodsOutputStream

 Major enhancements to the performance of streaming i/o though simple read-ahead and write-behind buffering streams, see: